 Once it has been processed (HMRC says this can take up to 2 months), the change will be backdated to the start of the current tax year.

-If you are eligible to claim the allowance, you can backdate your claim to include each tax year since 2015-16 when the measure was first created.
+If you are eligible to claim the allowance, you can also backdate your claim to include up to 4 previous tax years!

-How long can you claim the Marriage Allowance for?
+How long can you claim the Marriage Allowance?

-HMRC will continue to pay the allowance unless you inform them that your circumstances have changed – if your get divorced, or your civil partnership is dissolved, or if your partner / spouse dies.
+HMRC will continue to pay the allowance unless you inform them that your circumstances have changed – if you get divorced, or your civil partnership is dissolved, or if your partner/spouse dies.

 Our Recommended Contractor Accountants